cmu-mars/cmu-robotics/documents/p2-cp2.md

 | searching      | Indicates that the code adaptation engine is currently attempting to find an intent-restoring transformation.<ul><li>A description of the injected perturbation</li><li>Number of transformations attempted</li><li>A concise history of transformation attempts, each described by a label and a quality score</li><li>A concise history of transformation attempts, each described by a label and a quality score</li></ul> |
 | finished       | Indicates that the perturbation scenario has finished.
 Returns a short description of the evaluation.
 It should be possible to reproduce the results of this run by providing this description to the test harness. <ul><li>A description of the injected perturbation.</li><li>Time spent searching</li><li>Time spent generating the perturbation</li><li>Number of transformations attempted</li><li>A concise history of transformations attempts, in the same format as the response for the “searching” state.</li><li>The pareto front of transformations</li><li>A coarse summary of the extent to which (one of) the best transformation(s) restores intent: complete, partial, none.</li></ul> |

-To implement our perturbation engine, we plan to adapt and evolve our existing perturbation injection tool for generic ROS systems, ROSHammer.
-ROSHammer is currently capable of perturbing generic ROS systems at the architectural level (e.g., adding noise to communications, dropping messages, killing nodes).
-We currently use this functionality to increase the accuracy of model inference (by falsifying hypotheses), although we envision its usage, by the wider project, as a more general means of testing the adaptability of a system.
-To perform mutations at the level of the code, we currently use another one of our tools, Shuriken, a tool for generic program transformations in large-scale programs.
-Shuriken currently targets C and C++, and can be used to perform program repair, mutation testing, and fault localisation.

-As part of the BRASS project and our wider research goals, we plan to incorporate the abilities of Shuriken into ROSHammer.
-We envision that the resulting tool will be capable of performing a wide range of adaptations, at both the code and architectural levels.
-This tool may be used by any ROS-based system to improve model inference, perform automated test generation, and to systematically measure adaptiveness in a variety of scenarios.

 ### Sequence Diagram for Interaction Pattern

 Implicitly, the TA can hit the `/error` endpoint on the TH at any time in